21407alfredmunga/Uber-streamlit/README.md

 - Dropoff location multi-select
 - Vehicle type multi-select

-All charts and metrics update dynamically based on the selected filters.
+All charts and metrics update dynamically based on the selected filters.# Uber-streamlit